Warning: quite a long post. Skipping it might bring consequences that are as bad as skipping your vocab lessons.

 5. Finding your own speed on Wanikani

-Observation: If you have yet to know what a script is, don’t worry.
-Chapter 7 explains it to you.
+Observation: If you don’t know what a script is, don’t worry.
+I explain it on chapter 7 of this Guide

-Before starting making plans about how fast it’ll take you to reach level 60, I always recommend just focusing on turning Wanikani into a habit first.
+Before starting making plans about how long it’ll take you to reach level 60, I always recommend just focusing on making Wanikani into a habit first.
 You might think this is not necessary, but skip 1 day and you’ll have twice as much work to do the following day.
 Then instead of being a hobby, Wanikani becomes an annoyance.
 We don’t want that, do we?

-Even for those that ambition to go maximum speed, taking your time to figure things out is important in my opinion.
-You could achieve the first 30 levels at maximum speed, but if you burn out after that, everything will be in vain.
-There are numerous cases like that around the community.
-Don’t get me wrong though!
+Even for those that aim to go at maximum speed, taking your time to figure things out is important.
+Achieving the first 30 levels at maximum speed and burning out after that doesn’t seem much better than taking 2 or 3 extra days per level and steadily climbing until level 60, right?
+There are numerous cases like the first one around the community.
 Life shows up once in a while to give us an extremely hard time.
 I get it.
 Everyone has their own priorities in life.
-However, I’m sure no one wants to give up, right?
-This is why it’s important to settle down for a while, feel the wave and see how everything goes.
-Focus on getting WK into your daily routine until level 10 or so.
+However, I’m sure no one wants to give up!
+That is why it’s important to settle down for a while, feel the wave and see how everything goes.
+Focus on getting WK into your daily routine until level 8 or so.
 Once there, you’ll be able to better figure out your pace and therefore define your goals.

-Enough of depressing talk, let me give you the real sauce now.
+Enough of boring talk, let me give you the real sauce now.

 Normal levels, where the fastest speed to level up is 6 days and 20 hours (~7d).